 - Heart rate

 And more!
-Many smart bikes allow you to be super precise about your ride, targeting specific metrics and knowing where you are at in every moment.
-Some riders will take a functional threshold power (FTP) to have a baseline, and then can build your plan and intensity from there.
-With so many controls,you can easily control your ride, but also know at any given point on your ride where you are at.
+Many smart bikes allow you to be super precise about your ride, targeting specific metrics and knowing where you are at every moment.
+Some riders will take a functional threshold power (FTP) to establish a baseline, and then build their plan and intensity from there.
+With so many controls, you can easily control your ride, but also know at any given point where you are.

 Helpful posture check